Related Blog Posts

 See Our Blog

 The Principality of Monaco is an independent sovereign state.
 Under Grimaldi rulership since 1297, the Grimaldi’s are the longest ruling family in history.

 Monaco is a truly multicultural environment with 38,682 residents who hail from more than 100 different countries.
 9,486 of Monaco’s residents are Monégasque nationals.
 It’s an electric mix that makes the whole place very interesting and lively.
-With 19,009 inhabitants per square kilometre (49,230/sq mi), Monaco is the most densely populated sovereign state in the world, which also affects its property market.
+With 19,009 inhabitants per square kilometre (49,230/sq mi), Monaco is the most densely populated sovereign state in the world, which also affects Monaco's real estate market.

 Monaco was first ruled by a member of the House of Grimaldi in 1297, when Francesco Grimaldi, known as "Malizia" ("The Malicious One" in Italian), and his men captured the fortress protecting the Rock of Monaco.

 Following a land grant from Emperor Henry VI in 1191, Monaco was originally refounded in 1215 as a colony of Genoa, Italy.
 As a result, Francesco Grimaldi was evicted only a few years after by the Genoese forces.
 The struggle over "The Rock" continued for another century.
 In the late 1300s, Genoa lost Monaco in conflict with the Crown of Aragon over Corsica, and Monaco eventually became part of a united Spain.